 Along with minerals and metals, the Bible also mentions gemstones, notably those of the sacred breastplate of the high priest of the Israelites.
 Familiarly known as “Aaron’s breastplate” or the “breastplate of judgment,” this golden breastplate was set with 12 different gemstones representing the 12 tribes of Israel and dates roughly to the 14th century B.C.

-But new interpretations of Old Testament scripture combined with modern archaeological and mineralogical data, along with historical information about the availability and sources of specific gem materials during the early biblical period, is providing new ideas about the identity of the breastplate gemstones—a topic that will be discussed in a future article.
+New interpretations of Old Testament scripture combined with modern archaeological and mineralogical data, along with historical information about the availability and sources of specific gem materials during the early biblical period, is providing new ideas about the identity of the breastplate gemstones.